University of Technology Sydney

 Strategy 2.
 Online Quiz

-The first assessment is a 20 Question Quiz on Canvas to test the essential principles from the lectures in Modules 1 and 2.
+From Week 1, you will do a short, 4 question quiz (10 in total) on Canvas that test the essential principles from the lectures that week.
 A solid working knowledge of legal principles underpins the Graduate Attribute (Legal Knowledge (1.0)) and enables you to more confidently engage in finding solutions to legal problems.
-The quiz is assessable and will make up 10% of your total assessment.
-The quiz will provide you with early feedback on your developing understanding of essential principles.
+The quiz will be open until tutorials on those topics commence the following week.
+The quizzes are assessable and your best 5 weeks' quiz scores will make up 10% of your total assessment.
+These quizzes provide you with weekly feedback on your developing understanding of essential principles.

 Strategy 3: